FCh99/changeAirplaneF/README.md

 # changeAirplaneF
-IOS App, very simple, you press a "next" Button and it changes the image of your favorite Airplane
+IOS App, very simple, you press a "next" Button and it changes the photo of your favorite Airplane